imraklr/FXed/README.md

 # FXed
-FXed is a web browser and FXed is an example for JavaFX.
+FXed is a web browser and an example for JavaFX.